x

 Dallas and Kansas City are built on a 21-foot section along the east wall.
 Yards are separated by a slight drop in terrain; Kansas City sits about 3 inches lower than Dallas.

 The mainline stretches over two peninsulas that are each close to 4 feet wide.
 On one peninsula is Texarkana, and Whitehurst and Pine Ridge are on either side of the other.
-Width isn’t an issue because each can be accessed.
+Width isn’t an issue; each can be easily accessed.

 Two cabinets that supported the former W&PRR are planted underneath the peninsulas and offer storage.

 Underneath the top level is lower staging, which is built from plywood sitting on cross-supports.
-Staging runs about half the length of the layout from Kansas City to Indiana City, which has been repurposed from the old W&PRR.
+Staging runs about half the length of the layout from Kansas City to Indiana City.

 Design and Operations

-The layout’s scope is UP’s route from Dallas to Kansas City, which features main line runs and light switching, plus interchanging traffic in Fort Smith, AR, and Texarkana, AR.
-The W&PRR is a UP-owned short line in Van Buren, Whitehurst and Pine Ridge and offers industry switching.
-KCS does the same on the Texas side of Texarkana.
+The layout’s scope is a protolance of UP’s route from Dallas to Kansas City.
+This iteration features mostly interchanging cars between UP and W&PRR in Fort Smith, AR, and Kansas City Southern in Texarkana, AR.
+The W&PRR operates in Van Buren, Whitehurst and Pine Ridge and serves nine customers.
+KCS, which plays a secondary role, serves seven customers on the Texas side of Texarkana.

 The era has been stretched from the mid-1980s on the old W&PRR to the early 1990s, when UP is entering its final phase of mergers and acquisitions.
 Missouri Pacific, Missouri-Kansas-Texas and Western Pacific power are routinely intermingled with UP’s fleet of four- and six-axle diesels.
 While the mergers haven’t been complete, Southern Pacific and St. Louis & Southwestern (Cotton Belt) leased power are occasionally utilized for manifest runs.

-The W&PRR, known as the Arkansas Pine Route, operates on a former Missouri Pacific branch line in Arkansas, and depends on healthy cement and petroleum carloads to make a profit, and whatever motive power its mother road can spare.
+The W&PRR, known as the Arkansas Pine Route, operates as a UP subsidiary on a former Missouri Pacific branch line in Arkansas, and depends on healthy cement and petroleum carloads to make a profit.
+And whatever motive power its mother road can spare.

 The design is based on running 15- to 20-car trains on an 80-foot main line and minimizes switching on curves.